zanytofu/nxcfw/README.md

 ## License

+This package is a collection of third-party packages, each under its own license.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Please see the [LICENSE](LICENSE) file for details.

+Any original code in this repository is licensed under the MIT License.